charleemg/moonhaven-manor-game/README.md

 ## Story

-You play as an investigator hired to solve the mysterious disappearance of Margaret Blackwood, the owner of the imposing Moonhaven Manor.
-As you explore the Victorian mansion, you'll uncover dark family secrets, ancient curses, and make choices that determine the fate of both Margaret and yourself.
+You are an unstable, unhappy investigator hired to solve the mysterious disappearance of Krunky Barmwood, the owner of the imposing Moonhaven Manor.
+As you explore the bizarre mansion, you'll uncover dark family secrets, ancient curses, and make choices that determine the fate of both Krunky and you, whoever you are.

 ## Features